Examples of Supplier Engagement in 2023

 Low carbon raw materials

 For an average float line approximately 17% of CO2 emissions result from the decomposition of carbonate raw materials.
 Therefore a focus on low carbon alternatives is a priority for NSG and is led by a dedicated Decarbonization Technology Team in R&D. They work directly with Procurement to identify viable low carbon batch materials that can be used to minimise CO2 emissions and reduce the energy required for melting.
-In early 2022 NSG completed a successful glass manufacturing trial using calcined dolomite.
-Handling and processing challenges were overcome to ensure a safe and controlled delivery of the material to the furnace and multiple KPI’s were monitored to evaluate the impact.
-Results demonstrated that not only were emissions lower but the energy required to melt the batch also reduced.
-A second larger trial is now planned for second half of 2023 to further consolidate the knowledge gained and optimize the process.
+In 2023 NSG completed a second successful glass manufacturing trial using calcined dolomite for a longer period.
+Further optimisations were made to handling and processing to ensure a safe and controlled delivery of the material to the furnace and multiple KPI's were monitored to evaluate the impact.
+Results confirmed a reduction in CO2 emissions and a lower energy requirement to melt the batch.
+Improvements to material properties and specification indicate calcined dolomite can be a viable long term raw material for glassmaking, producing stable and high quality flat glass.
+The use of calcined dolomite allows a 50% reduction in material volume therefore future work will focus on sites that have a long supply chain to reduce the transportation burden in terms of carbon and cost.

 NSG is taking steps to increase the use of recycled glass (cullet) in the production process.
 This includes not just the cullet generated during glass manufacturing and tertiary processing, but also returns from Customers and end users to maximise the recycled content of the batch.
 This in turn reduces the amount of carbonate raw materials necessary, thus reducing CO2 emissions.
-Procurement’s Supplier Development team are supporting the evaluation of new sources of supply to ensure compliance with minimum quality control standards and cleanliness requirements.
-We are also partnering with dedicated recycling companies who can clean and remove contamination of cullet sourced from other locations to make a product suitable for NSG, for example glass returns from the Automotive industry.
+Agreements with customers will include the return of cullet generated from their manufacturing process, in addition to the development of new sources of post-consumer cullet for direct use or for cleaning by one or our strategic partners.
+We are also partnering with certain Automotive customers to supply specific products made from 100% recycled automotive glass to meet their sustainability targets.

 Reduced carbon in the Supply Chain